esphome/esphome-docs/components/lvgl.rst

 ``lvgl.is_paused``
 ******************

-This :ref:`condition <config-condition>` checks if LVGL is in the paused state or not.
+This :ref:`condition <common_conditions>` checks if LVGL is in the paused state or not.

 .. code-block:: yaml